lee-zhg/segment-pdf-discovery/README.md

 ## 7. Utilities

 Two utility applications are provided to help custom configuration creation and deletion.

+At the time of this writing, it's not possible to remove a Discovery configuration through UI.
+While you fine-tune your Discovery configuration to meet your requirements, you may have to go through the cycle of creating, testing, deleting and recreating your configuration repeatly.
+Utility `removeConfig` is provided for your convenience to delete a custom configuration.
+Utility `createConfig` is provided to quickly create a new custom configuration.

 To run the utilities,